The Spectre Within

+Music and lyrics

+The album's style is predominantly heavy metal, and does not feature the progressive music elements that following releases would have.
+The album makes heavy use of falsetto singing and harmonized guitar riffs.
+In the 2010 music history book Mean Deviation: Four Decades of Progressive Heavy Metal, journalist Jeff Wagner stated that the album's sound was "darker and more complex" than bands such as Iron Maiden and Queensrÿche.
+He said the album's instrumentation consisted of "ham-fisted, second-rate riffs".
+The album's lyricals explore fantasy-related subject matter such as magic and dragons.

 Critical reception

 Robert Taylor at AllMusic awarded The Spectre Within two stars out of five, saying that "Metal fans may enjoy this more than Night on Bröcken, especially 'Pirates of the Underground' and 'The Apparition', but there is very little, if anything, for the progressive fan."
 Trey Spencer at Sputnikmusic gave the album a similarly indifferent review, deeming it "for die-hard fans only".
 Some criticism was directed at John Arch's vocals, that were described as "slightly irritating due to the unchanging high-pitched nature of his voice", as well as the dated riffs and production.
 For new fans of Fates Warning, Spencer instead recommended their 1986 follow-up Awaken the Guardian as a better starting point.

 In contrast, Jeff Wagner in his Mean Deviation (2010: 56) book wrote that The Spectre Within "set Fates Warning apart from just about everyone else in the metal underground, although parallels could be drawn to Danish band Mercyful Fate, an early influence on [guitarist Jim Matheos]".
-Wagner also stressed that the album was "darker and more complex than even Iron Maiden or Queensrÿche, and it handled its fantasy imagery intelligently, passing over the clichéd traps of wizards, dragons, and ham-fisted, second-rate riffs".